coyotespike/life-schedule/README.md

 - [ ] Add remaining API routes/endpoints for db CRUD
 - [ ] getAllContactsWithUpcomingBirthdays()
 - [ ] getAllContactsAttendingUpcomingEvents()
+- [ ] Audit services to see if by user
+- [ ] Update services so they accept user param

 ### Contact Features
 - [ ] Send event invitations